turbot/guardrails-docs/docs/integrations/servicenow/guardrails-to-servicenow-sync/index.md

   * `@turbot/servicenow-gcp-storage`
   * ...

-Note: each Mod will have dependencies to other mods.
+Note: Each mod will have dependencies to other mods.
 For example, the `@turbot/servicenow-aws-s3` mod depends on the other Turbot Guardrails mod related to aws-s3, `@turbot/aws-s3`.

 Install the mods that align to the cloud resources Turbot Guardrails is already managing, that you would like to sync to ServiceNow.

 ### Setup Guardrails Watches for deletions and archiving

 No action is needed as the default policy is `Enforce: Enabled` on the Watches controls.

 In rare use cases you may need to adjust along with your Customer Success SME.
 For background about the policy and control: